thirtysixpw/pblocks/README.md

 ## Improvements

 The only notable feature that is lacking at the moment is *clickable modules*.
-It exports `$BLOCK_BUTTON` variable and runs block stript in response to click events to bar, which then can be handled in status bar scipts.
+It exports `$BLOCK_BUTTON` variable and runs block script in response to click events to bar, which then can be handled in status bar scripts.
 Any help will be appreciated.

 ## License

-This program is released under the GPLv3+ license, which you can find in the [LICENSE](LICENSE) file.
+pblocks is free/libre software.
+This program is released under the GPLv3 license, which you can find in the file [LICENSE](LICENSE).